miguelmota/ethereum-input-data-decoder/README.md

 ## Contributing

 Pull requests are welcome!

-Fork, branch, and submit PR.
+For contributions please create a new branch and submit a pull request for review.

 ## FAQ